Osteopenia: Early Signs of Bone Loss

 Who Should Get a Bone Density Test?

-The U.S. Preventive Services Task Force advise that you receive screening bone density scans if:
+The U.S. Preventive Services Task Force advises bone density scans if:

-- You are a woman 65 or older.
+- You are a woman age 65 or older.

 Talk to your health care provider to determine the best screening plan for you.